pyvista/pyvista/doc/getting-started/why.rst

 PyVista API
 ~~~~~~~~~~~
-For example, triangular surface meshes in VTK can be subdivided but
+For example, triangular surface meshes in VTK can be subdivided but every other
-every other object in VTK cannot.
+object in VTK cannot.
 It then makes sense that a
-:func:`subdivide` method be added to the existing triangular surface
+:func:`pyvista.PolyDataFilters.subdivide` method be added to the existing
-mesh.
+triangular surface mesh.
 That way, subdivision can be performed with:

 .. jupyter-execute::